Name a New Species

 Every year, Scripps Benthic Invertebrate Collection Curator Greg Rouse and collaborators discover new species of marine life, especially during exploratory expeditions to mysterious and fascinating deep-sea habitats.

-Traditionally, the person who first describes a newfound animal is entitled to name it, but now, Scripps is inviting the public to share in this process of discovery, by choosing the name of a newly discovered species.
+Traditionally, the person who first describes a newfound animal is entitled to name it, and now Scripps is inviting you to share in this process of discovery, by choosing the name of a newly discovered species.
 For example, you may wish to name a species after your own first and/or last name, as a unique gift for a friend or family member, to honor the memory of a loved one, or simply to express your creativity.

 The cost to name a newly discovered Scripps species starts at $6,000.
 Donors who name a species will receive: